Be Prepared for Challenges

 - Feeling anxious or restless

 You may also be grouchy, irritable, nervous or pushy.
-These symptoms will go away as your body rids itself of nicotine.
+These symptoms will go away as your body rids itself of nicotine and using a quit-smoking medication can help.
 A week or two may seem like a long time when you feel poorly, but it will get better.

 Be Patient with Yourself

 Be kind to yourself during your quit smoking journey.
-You are trying to break an addiction that may stem back years or even decades—that's no small feat!
+You are trying to break an addiction that probably goes back years or even decades—that's no small feat!
 In addition to physical symptoms, you may feel irritable or short-tempered, even with well-meaning friends and family.
 Know that this will pass and that you'll be back to feeling like your usual self soon.

 Take time to celebrate even small milestones during your journey to quit smoking.
-Set small and then larger goals, and reward yourself when you achieve them.
-Some ideas for rewards could include an afternoon at the movies, a new book, a special trip to your favorite restaurant or a new pair of running shoes.
-Celebrating your progress helps you stay on track and looking forward to achieving your next milestone.
+Set small and then larger goals for milestones like a day smokefree, a week smokefree and so on then reward yourself when you achieve them.
+Some ideas for rewards include downloading new music, an afternoon at the movies, a new book and a night out on the town.
+Celebrating your progress helps you stay on track and keeps you looking forward to your next milestone.